lalondesteve/oscforwarder/README.md

-## python tcp server to forward command as osc to Disguise d3 software.
+## python tcp server to forward commands as osc to Disguise d3 software.

 simply put that on a device on your network and send it commands and it will resend it to the server as osc.
 ######